-Humpbacks diving are impressive and for a first time humpback sighting, pretty spectacular.
+Humpbacks diving are impressive and for a first-time humpback sighting, pretty spectacular.
 But then comes the rare sighting of seeing humpbacks do something really wondrous.

 Before I started guiding, I had seen photos and videos of humpback whales bubble net feeding.
 In researching the whale, I read many accounts of group bubble net feeding.
 But after 10 weeks, I still hadn’t seen this elusive behavior with my own eyes.

 I started to think that it was all one big practical joke.
-That the world was making up this mysterious bubble net feeding and the prank was on me.
+That the world was making up this mysterious bubble net feeding, and the prank was on me.

 Then one afternoon I heard the call over my radio, “Humpbacks, dead ahead!”
 The voice said.
 “If you can hear this, get out on deck right now!
-Bubble feeding.
+Bubble netting.
 You’ve got to see this!”